AngryMaciek/hypercomplex/paper.md

 If the decryption was successfull Bob receives $D_3 = M$ (up to coefficients' centered lift in $\mathcal{A_p^\lambda}$).
 Please remember that lattice-based cryptography is always burdened with a chance of decryption failure due to incorrect recovery of polynomial's coefficients.
+For a more detailed deriviation of similar cryptosystems please see QTRU[@QTRU] and OTRU[@OTRU] paper.

 Three examples of matrix encryption-decryption are presented in the Figure 1.
 All of the data and code required to reproduce these results is available in the code repository.